TheJunkler/Microcontroller-Sensor-Graphing/README.md

 // GIF OF ALL THREE DATA STREAMS

 The finished product works much better than I could have imagined!
 In addition to the real-time stream, the program comes equiped with cache saving options for large streams of data that the user could review at any time.
 I have some mechanical projects in the works that this graphing software would help out on, so I will continue to make improvements and retrofit as needed.
+Overall, I think the project was a success!

 <b> Libraries Used </b>